-Pupils attendance will be 190 days after deducting 5 in-service days
+Secondary Schools - Pupil attendance will be 190 after deducting 5 in-service days Primary Schools - Pupil attendance will be 190 after deducting 5 in-service days.

 Section 2: School Procedures

 School Security

 North Ayrshire Council has introduced procedures to ensure the safety and security of children and staff when attending or working in a school.
 A number of security measures are used including the use of a visitors' book, badges and escorts while visitors are within the school building.
 Any parent/carer or visitor at a school for any reason will be asked to report to the school office.
 The school staff will then make any necessary arrangements in connection with the visit to the school.